Best Books to Start a Reading Habit

 The first book of that series was ‘The lion, the witch and the wardrobe’ and it was simply magical.
 This idea of a world within this world just blew my young mind.
 I also remember nursing a broken heart because of the loss of a character in this book; I was in bits for days.
 The first loves of books sure cuts the deepest.

-I think this is also a perfect series if you want to encourage your child to read - it's something you could certainly listen to or read together.
+I think this is also a perfect series if you want to encourage your child to read and make reading a habit - it's something you could certainly listen to or read together.
 Like I say, it’s magical, well plotted, wonderfully described, pacey with plenty of action.

 Tolkien